 Dormitory assistants usually receive reimbursement for half of their housing fee.
 Students selected for this position will not participate in room draw, but will be assigned a single room in one of the upperclass dormitories.
 Students selected as alternate DAs will be required to attend training, but will not be compensated unless they are asked to step into the full DA position.

 The application process includes completing an on-line form that contains some essay questions.
 In addition, DA candidates must also provide one recommendation.
 This recommendation must be completed through the on-line system.
-The process usually begins in December before the end of fall term classes, and interviews take place during reading period and finals in January.
-The due date for this year's application will be Sunday, January 31st at 5:00 p.m.
+The 2015-16 Application process will open January 13th, and the due date for this year's application will be Sunday, January 31st at 5:00 p.m.
 Interviews will take place during the week of February 8th.
 Selected app in mid-February before the housing selection process begins.